Vashuki2004/Parkinson_detector_MLproject/README.md

-**PARKISON DISEASE DETECTOR USING ML**

-Parkinson's disease is a progressive disorder that affects the nervous system and the parts of the body controlled by the nerves.

-Code is available in the 'CODE' Folder

-Dataset is available in the 'DATASET' Folder

-Documents is available in the 'DOCUMENTATION' Folder
+Parkinson's disease is a neurodegenerative disorder affecting millions of people worldwide, with early and accurate diagnosis being crucial for effective management.
+This project presents a novel approach to Parkinson's disease detection using Machine Learning (ML) techniques.
+The primary objective is to develop a robust and reliable diagnostic tool to assist healthcare professionals in early detection and intervention.

 Dataset link kaggle (CSV) : https://www.kaggle.com/sagarbapodara/parkinson-csv